 When you or a loved one is cited with a driving while intoxicated or impaired (DWI) offense, figuring out what to do after the arrest can feel overwhelming.
 If you’re facing a DUI charge in West Palm Beach, FL, you need a skilled DUI attorney on your side to help answer your questions.
 The consequences of a DUI conviction can be severe, including license suspension, hefty fines, and even jail time.
-The results can be financially devastating.
-At our law firm, we understand the complexities of DUI cases and are dedicated to providing you with experienced legal representation.
-Our West Palm Beach DUI attorneys will craft a strong defense strategy, protect your rights, and guide you through the legal process.
-Trust our experience and commitment to fight for the greatest possible outcome in your DUI case.

 Not all cases are the same.
-Our attorneys can review all circumstances of your arrest to determine the right course of action.
+Our West Palm Beach DUI Lawyer can review all circumstances of your arrest to determine the right course of action.
 Our team can help you avoid conviction or find ways to reduce the burdensome consequences you may face.
 With years of experience in what to look for in drunk driving charges, we focus on DUI defense that can help make a difficult situation more manageable.

 In West Palm Beach, you can be convicted of a DUI by the State Attorney if you operate, or are under the physical control of, a vehicle while under the influence.
 In Florida, a vehicle is not limited to an automobile but can also include a bicycle, boat, golf cart, or horse.